humanitycodes/www/coursework/lessons/slides/css-flexbox-and-columns.md

   <img style="" src="http://lorempixel.com/150/150/cats">
 </div></p>

 Maybe just a bit of margin to space things out a bit?
-And let's also center the images.
+And let's also center the images with `justify-content: center`. `justify-content` is a special property that for distributing the space between and around flex items.

 ```
 .image-gallery {